 Traffic Congestion and Commute Times

 Mexico City consistently ranks among the most congested urban centers in the world.
 According to the TomTom Traffic Index, commuters spend an average of over 200 hours per year in traffic, with peak-hour delays extending travel times by 50% or more.
 This congestion imposes significant economic costs, estimated at billions of dollars annually in lost productivity and fuel waste.
-The city's geography, situated in a high-altitude valley, exacerbates the problem by trapping pollutants and limiting the dispersion of vehicle emissions.
-The reliance on private vehicles, which account for roughly 40% of all trips, strains road infrastructure designed for lower capacity.
+The city's geography, situated in a high-altitude valley surrounded by mountains, exacerbates the problem by trapping pollutants and limiting the dispersion of vehicle emissions.
+The reliance on private vehicles, which account for roughly 40% of all trips, strains road infrastructure designed for lower capacity and creates bottlenecks throughout the urban area.

 Air Pollution and Public Health Impacts